graemerocher/vlingo-zoom/vlingo-zoom-examples/microservice-example/README.md

 #### Example Capabilities (Vlingo Zoom)

+This microservice example demonstrates the following capabilities that are enabled by [vlingo/platform](http://docs.vlingo.io).

 - Reactive Client-Server Framework with [vlingo/http](https://docs.vlingo.io/vlingo-http)
 - Domain-Driven Design (DDD)
   - Example microservice starter kit for a sample domain
   - Building an anti-corruption layer
   - Evolving and versioning a REST API
+  - Using versioned endpoint definitions instead of MVC controllers

 ## Account Domain